-Irishman William Joyce, better known as Lord Haw Haw, was a Nazi propagandist in WWII.
+Irishman William Joyce, better known as Lord Haw Haw, was an Irish Nazi propagandist in WWII.
 The nickname "Lord Haw Haw" was coined by a British radio reviewer in 1939.

-Born in the United States to British and Irish parents, Joyce was raised in Ireland and is alleged to have informed on the IRA to British soldiers during the Anglo- Irish war.
+Born in the United States to British and Irish parents, Joyce was raised in Ireland and is alleged to have informed on the IRA to British soldiers during the War of Independence.
+It is believed that the IRA even dispatched a volunteer to assassinate Joyce such were his links to the Black and Tans.

 The BBC discovered that Joyce was more popular with wealthy listeners and males.
 The BBC said that a "less politically minded listener" was more likely to listen to his broadcasts.